 It was at this time that Grete decided she wanted to set up her own company.
 She invited her friend from school, Margarete Kühn, to join her in Grünhainichen and together they founded the general partnership of "M. Wendt u.
 M. Kühn" on October 1, 1915.
 In the early years of the company, Grete focused almost exclusively on the creation of figurines, although she would occasionally also design doll house furniture, while Margarete mainly concentrated on designing and painting wooden chests and splinter boxes.

 Just one year later in 1916, the young company exhibited for the first time at the Leipzig Spring Trade Fair.
 In January 1919, Grete’s brother Johannes came on board as co-owner and took on responsibility for running the business end of the rapidly expanding company.
-This was also the year they registered the company trademark still being used today – a weather-beaten fir tree with the initials W. u.
+This was also the year they registered the company trademark still being used today – a weather-beaten spruce with the initials W. u.
 K. – designed for the two company founders by one of their teachers at Dresden’s Academy of Applied Art, Prof. Junge.

 Margarete Kühn left the workshops after getting married in 1920.
 Olly Sommer, another alumnus of Dresden’s School of Applied Art, came onto the scene in February 1920 and proved to be a dynamic influence within the Grünhainichen company.
 Olly, who was later to become the wife of Johannes Wendt, not only designed her own figurines, such as 1925’s popular Moon Family, she most notably also became the creative force behind many of our fanciful painting precedents.